Multivariate Counterfactual Systems And Causal Graphical Models: Graphs, Non-Parametric Structural Equation Models (NPSEMs) And The g-/do Operator

 We define {non-parametric structural equation} causal models (NPSEMs) as sets of densities over the set of random variables

+Note that $\mathbb{V}$ includes variables $V_i$ which have no parents, and which are thus factual.
 For simplicity of presentation, we assume ${\mathfrak X}_i$ is always finite, and thus ignore the measure-theoretic complications that arise with defining densities over sets of random variables in the case where some state spaces ${\mathfrak X}_{\pa_{i}}$ are infinite.